Phase II Roof Renewal

 This work has been made possible by a major grant of up to £222,000 from The National Lottery Heritage Fund, made possible by money raised by National Lottery players.

 Awarded under the now closed "Heritage Lottery Fund (Grants for Places of Worship)" scheme to our project " Revealing St Alban's Hidden Heritage", this grant covers about 43% of the £518,000 need to complete the renewal of the roof, repairs to the high-level walls and windows while scaffolding is in place, provision of improved step-free access to the church and a range of new interpretive materials and activities to make the church and its heritage accessible to a wider range of people with different backgrounds.
 Additional funding will come from VAT offset from the Listed Places of Worship Grant Scheme and the PCC will contribute about £212,500 towards the cost of this work and an additional £12,500 for related work that could not be included in the grant, making a total of £225,000.
 Of this our Restoration Fund will provide about £51,000 from donations and grants specifically for restoration work and the remaining £174,000 from reserves that the PCC has put aside from unrestricted bequests together with contributions from the reserves of our Printing Fund and Maintenance Fund.

 The areas of the of the roof shown in light grey on the plan have already been renewed in 2016, with the aid of a grant of £85k from the Heritage Lottery Fund Listed Places of Worship: Roof Repair Fund.
-The areas shown in dark grey, consisting of the roofs of the continuous roof of the nave, chancel and apse, the north transept and the north and south aisles, still require complete renewal of the tiling.
-The striped area is the roof or the Lady Chapel, which only requires repairs as it was renewed together with the adjacent vestry roofs in 1995.
+The areas shown in dark grey, consisting of the continuous roof of the nave, chancel and apse, the north transept and the north and south aisles, will be renewed in this phase.
+The striped area is the roof or the Lady Chapel, which only requires small repairs as it was renewed together with the adjacent vestry roofs in 1995.